Ken Aston: Later career

 Aston became senior lecturer of the Football Association Referees' Panel and Chief Instructor for the American Youth Soccer Organization (AYSO), a position he held for 21 years.
 In 1997, he was awarded the MBE.

 The Ken Aston Camp is held annually in Orange, CA. The camp honours Ken's commitment to service and excellence.
 The Ken Aston Cup, was an annual competition to recognise skilled referees in AYSO.
 The tournament was held annually in southern California.
-After a multi-year hiatus, it is scheduled to be held in Costa Mesa, California in March 2020.
 As long as they were able, Aston and his wife Hilda were the guests of honour on the fields at the camp and competition.
 Ken taught at the camp and they drove around the tournament in a golf cart, observing, chatting, and making new friends.
 Their golf cart carried a Union Jack, making them easy to locate.

+After a multi-year hiatus, it was scheduled to be held in Costa Mesa, California in March 2020.